A Guide on Enterprise Software Development

 • Increased confidence.
 A well-designed application will have fewer vulnerabilities than one developed without considering security upfront.

 • Improved efficiency.
-Security by design approach prevents costly delays caused by system outages or security breaches.
-However, when implementing security measures such as encryption or tokenization, it is important to make sure that they do not impact negatively on performance or availability.
+The security-by-design approach prevents costly delays caused by system outages or security breaches.
+However, when implementing security measures such as encryption or tokenization, it is important to make sure that they do not negatively impact performance or availability.

 4. A Single Platform with Pre-built Connectors and Many Integration Options